Florida Residency for Tuition Purposes

 Mitigating circumstances are unanticipated and unavoidable events or situations beyond a student’s control that prevent the student from completing a course with a creditable grade.
 Mitigating circumstances will be considered to exist without explanation by the student in the first instance of withdrawal from a course or courses totaling not more than six semester hours.

-- Enrolls in an accelerated term
+- Enrollment in an accelerate term

-- Dual enrolls in another school
+- Enrollment in another school

-- Changes address or phone number
+- Change of address or phone number

-- Fails to take final exam
+- Failure to take the final exam

 The law prohibits payment of VA benefits for a course from which the student withdraws, or for a course that the student completes but for which the grade will not be used in computing requirements for graduation.